PHPCSStandards/PHPCSStandards.github.io/wiki/Advanced-Usage.md

 > Note: Selective disabling and re-enabling of codes/sniffs/categories/standards is only available from PHP_CodeSniffer version 3.2.0 onwards.

 You can also ignore a single line using the `phpcs:ignore` comment.
-This comment will ignore the line that the comment is on, and the following line.
+If placed on a line by itself, this comment will ignore the line that the comment is on and the following line.
 It is typically used like this:

 ```php
 // phpcs:ignore